Type 96 15 cm cannon: Design

 The Type 96 was a built-up gun made from steel with an interrupted-screw breech which fired separate loading cased charge and projectiles.
 The barrel was trunnioned well to the rear to allow high angles of elevation and the preponderance of the barrel was supported by horizontal equilibrators.
 The Type 96 also had a hydro-pneumatic recoil system located between the barrel and cradle.
 All of this was supported on a two-wheeled box trail carriage.
 The carriage did not have any traverse but instead sat on top of a mobile turntable which could be assembled onsite in 4–5 hours which allowed 180° of traverse.

 History

 The Type 96 evolved from the earlier Type 89 15 cm cannon field gun but with a longer barrel and a heavier carriage.
 Since the Japanese army had few field guns with a range in excess of 20 km the Type 96 was developed as a siege gun.
 Due to its weight 24.3 t mobility was a concern and this meant that the Type 96 was more often used as a fortress gun instead of a siege gun.

+According to Bermudez Jr., the Type 96 may have influenced the development of the North Korean M-1978 Koksan gun: near the end of World War II, the Japanese Seventeenth Area Army controlled at least four coastal defence fortresses in the Korean peninsula.